MVT Resort Showcase – Disney’s Polynesian Village

 If you love holiday decorations at Walt Disney World, make sure to plan a stop at the Polynesian to take in the festive Tiki Men and Christmas trees.

 As with many Walt Disney World resorts today, the Polynesian continues to undergo refurbishments to upgrade or re-theme guestrooms and communal spaces.
-Most recently, the resort unveiled brand-new Moana-themed rooms, renovated retro-inspired DVC Deluxe Studios (the largest on property), and broke ground on a Disney Vacation Club tower, replacing the Spirit of Aloha Dinner Show.
-News of the latter has been met with a healthy mix of excitement and criticism, from those thrilled at another shot to sign new DVC contracts, to those disappointed with the rendering’s more modern look.
+Most recently, the resort completed a new Disney Vacation Club tower, expanding both the number and types of room offerings at the resort.

-For now, let’s take a closer look at the Polynesian Village Resort we know today.
+Let’s take a closer look at the Polynesian Village Resort and all its new offerings and amenities.

 Rooms